-For the three months ended March 31, 2014, stock-based compensation costs included in general and administrative expenses aggregated \$2,280,000, of which \$1,960,000 was primarily to officers and directors as compensation for services rendered.
+For the six months ended June 30, 2014, stock-based compensation costs included in general and administrative expenses aggregated \$2,280,000, of which \$1,960,000 was primarily to officers and directors as compensation for services rendered.
 None of these individuals receiving stock-based compensation had previously received any compensation from the Company since joining the Company in March and April 2013.
-There were no stock-based compensation costs included in general and administrative expenses during the year ended December 31, 2013.

 Research and Development.
-For the three months ended March 31, 2015, research and development expenses were \$440,792, an increase of \$376,703, as compared to \$64,089 for the three months ended March 31, 2014.
-The increase in research and development expenses for the three months ended March 31, 2015, as compared to the three months ended March 31, 2014, is primarily a result of stock-based compensation of \$33,000 to Dr. John Greer, Ph.D. in connection with his appointment to the position of Chairman of the Company's Scientific Advisory Board and \$39,000 to Richard Purcell in connection with his appointment as the Company's Senior Vice President of Research and Development, \$180,399 of project management costs related to the planning for an upcoming clinical study of CX1739, consulting fees of \$37,500 paid to the Company's Senior Vice President of Research and Development, an accrued minimum annual royalty of \$25,000 to the University of Illinois, and salaries and other costs incurred in connection with work performed relating to the grant from the National Institute on Drug Abuse entered into on September 18, 2014.
+For the six months ended June 30, 2015, research and development expenses were \$713,132, an increase of \$568,610, as compared to \$144,522 for the six months ended June 30, 2014.
+The increase in research and development expenses for the six months ended June 30, 2015, as compared to the six months ended June 30, 2014, is primarily a result of stock-based compensation of \$50,200 to Dr. John Greer, Ph.D. in connection with his appointment to the position of Chairman of the Company's Scientific Advisory Board and \$95,200 to Richard Purcell in connection with his appointment as the Company's Senior Vice President of Research and Development, \$173,902 of project management costs related to the planning for an upcoming clinical study of CX1739, consulting fees of \$75,000 paid to the Company's Senior Vice President of Research and Development, an accrued minimum annual royalty of \$50,000 to the University of Illinois, and salaries and other costs incurred in connection with work performed relating to the grant from the National Institute on Drug Abuse entered into on September 18, 2014.

-For the three months ended March 31, 2015, stock-based compensation costs included in research and development expenses aggregated \$72,000.
-There were no stock-based compensation costs included in research and development expenses during the three months ended March 31, 2014.
+For the six months ended June 30, 2015, stock-based compensation costs included in research and development expenses aggregated \$145,400.
+There were no stock-based compensation costs included in research and development expenses during the six months ended June 30, 2014.

-Gain on Settlements with Former Management.
-During the three months ended March 31, 2015, the Company recorded a gain of \$92,550 as a result of a settlement agreement with its former Vice President and Chief Financial Officer effective January 29, 2015, as amended on February 4, 2015, that resulted in the settlement of potential claims.
-In conjunction with such settlement agreement, the Company agreed to a total cash payment of \$26,000 to be paid on or before June 30, 2015 (of which \$6,000 was paid upon execution and \$1,500 was paid in March 2015), and issued stock options to purchase 500,000 shares of common stock exercisable at \$0.0512 per share for a period of five years.
+Gain (Loss) on Settlements with Former Management.
+During the six months ended June 30, 2015, the Company recorded a gain of \$91,710 as a result of a settlement agreement with its former Vice President and Chief Financial Officer effective January 29, 2015, as amended on February 4, 2015, that resulted in the settlement of potential claims.
+In conjunction with such settlement agreement, the Company agreed to a total cash payment of \$26,000 to be paid on or before June 30, 2015, and issued stock options to purchase 500,000 shares of common stock exercisable at \$0.0512 per share (for the closing market price on the date of grant) for a period of five years.
 The stock options were valued pursuant to the Black-Scholes option-pricing model at \$25,450.
+Effective January 29, 2015, the Company recorded a gain of \$92,550 as a result of the settlement.
+On June 29, 2015, the agreement was further amended such that \$3,000 of the remaining balance due was extended to September 30, 2015, with the remaining balance of \$12,500 extended to December 31, 2015.
+The extended amounts bear interest at 10% per annum.
+Additionally, the Company issued stock options to purchase 50,000 shares of common stock exercisable at \$0.018 per share (the closing market price on the date of grant) for a period of five years.
+The stock options granted on June 29, 2015 were valued pursuant to the Black-Scholes option-pricing model at \$840, which resulted in a loss of \$840 being recorded in conjunction with the June 29, 2015 amendment.